ReeveVanneman/occupations/README.md

 - jobtitle disambiguation issues:
     -  Several jobtitles are now coded into 9997, indicating they could be more than one possible code;
 e.g., crew, deputy, officer.

-    -  Other jobtitles are now coded into 9998, indicating they are sometimes an occupation and sometimes not;
+    -  Many jobtitles are now coded into 9998, indicating they are sometimes an occupation and sometimes not;
-e.g., guide, host, orderly.
+e.g., guide, host, orderly, printer.

     -  Other ambiguous jobtitles are coded into the most common code, but might be further disambiguated.
 cast (2700= actors, not to cast aspersions etc.)
 critic (2005= experts, advisors, not journalist)